brucesdad13/CharliesAlienWhoopF4/README.md

 * Fairchild Semiconductor FDMA410NZ MOSFET with 9.5A continuous and 24A burst brushed motor insanity (8.5mm coreless scream)

 ## DIY Flight Controller :alien:
 Order your own PCBs from OSH Park by visiting the link below.
 I recommend ordering the 2oz copper 0.8mm thickness PCB.
 It takes about three weeks but that will allow plenty of time to order components from the bill of materials in the resources folder.
-I don't receive any commission or compesation when you order from OSH Park--simply created as a convenience to you.
+I don't receive any commission or compesation when you order from OSH Park--simply created as a convenience to you (Note: this version is now obsolete please see the AlienWhoop F7).
 * https://oshpark.com/shared_projects/NCDk9MaM

 ## Official Facebook page :alien: